Responding to Distressed Students

 - Find out source of emotional support that the student trusts.
 Encourage involvement from friends, family doctor, minister or employer.

-- Be willing to admit the limitations of your assistance and refer to specialists and/or the Counseling Center.
+- Be willing to admit the limitations of your assistance and refer to specialists and/or Counseling and Psychological Services.

 What to Avoid:

 - Don't pass judgment or be critical of a student’s substance use.

 - Don't make allowances for the student’s irresponsible behavior.

 Verbal aggression and violent behaviors have increased on university campuses nationwide.
 In an attempt to dissuade the occurrence of violence, UCR has established a zero-tolerance violence policy.